Taco Bell Crispitos Recipe: Quick and Easy Cinnamon-Sugar Dessert

 Sometimes they can look a lot like fried doughnut holes.
 Other times, they look thinner (like mine).

-They are normally served with syrup and topped with a sweet topping (like sugar).
+They are typically served with syrup and topped with a sweet topping (like sugar).

 Crispitos Recipe Ingredients